inareshmatta/klassroom-ai/README.md

 ## What it does

-Klassbook AI takes any uploaded textbook (PDF) and wraps it in a multimodal orchestration layer, transforming static studying into an interactive, AI-guided experience.
+Shivy AI takes any uploaded textbook (PDF) and wraps it in a multimodal orchestration layer, transforming static studying into an interactive, AI-guided experience.

 ### 🎙️ Real-time Spoken Tutor (Zero-Latency Voice)
-At its core, Klassbook AI features a **voice-first proactive tutor** powered by the **Gemini 2.5 Flash Native Audio** API.
+At its core, Shivy AI features a **voice-first proactive tutor** powered by the **Gemini 2.5 Flash Native Audio** API.

 | Feature | How it works |
 |---|---|